 Alan Smrcka, Ph.D.

-Professor avsmrcka@umich.edu 734-615-4945 5560C MSRB II Alan has been studying G proteins and GPCR pharmacology for nearly 30 years.
+Professor avsmrcka@umich.edu 734-615-4945 5560C MSRB II Alan has been studying G proteins and GPCR pharmacology for more than 30 years.
 He is dedicated to trainee mentoring and performing cutting edge science using the latest technologies.
 His work spans studies of the roles of GPCR signaling in cardiac, neuro, cancer and innate immune systems.
 He has published over 125 papers and is a Fellow of the American Society of Pharmacology and Experimental Therapeutics and holds the Benedict Luchessi Collegiate Chair of Cardiovascular Pharmacology.

 Saji Abraham, Ph.D.

 Research Lab Specialist Intermediate Saji@umich.edu 734-764-9925 5554 MSRB II Saji received his Ph.D is in Botany in 2001 From Mahatma Gandhi University, India.
-He is currently working on purifying G proteins for small molecule inhibitor discovery and analysis.

 Michael Burroughs